-We do not have any off-balance sheet arrangements except that we are currently obligated pursuant to two ten-year lease agreements for our ADMA BioCenters plasma collection facilities in Norcross, Georgia and Marietta, Georgia.
-There is a total minimum rent due under the lease of approximately \$3.2 million through the end of the lease terms which each expire in January 2024.
+We have entered into leases for our ADMA BioCenters' facilities in Norcross, Georgia and Marietta, Georgia.
+The Norcross, Georgia lease expires on September 30, 2023, and the Marietta, Georgia lease expires on January 31, 2024.
+There is a total minimum rent due under these leases of \$2.9 million through the end of the lease terms.